 For smaller cup sizes, a compression-style crop top is typically enough, even for triathlon racing.
 For larger-busted women, an encapsulating style (with separate cups) is recommended.
 Because encapsulating styles typically involve more fabric layers, quick-drying properties will be affected, but a good sports bra will use fabric to help minimise this.

-Because of its high-quality wicking fabric, we recommend the Anita Active Extreme Control bra available on our site.
+Because of its high-quality wicking fabric, we recommend the Anita Active DynamiX bra available on our site.
 When quick-dry is less of a priority, encapsulating cups are recommended for all cup sizes.